fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Networking/v1.6.1/Set-AzureVirtualNetworkGatewayKey.md

 ```

 ## DESCRIPTION
-The **Set-AzureVirtualNetworkGatewayKey** cmdlet sets the key for an azure_2 virtual network gateway.
+The **Set-AzureVirtualNetworkGatewayKey** cmdlet sets the key for an Azure virtual network gateway.

 ## EXAMPLES